-Most construction materials used today are not recyclable, having caused each European to generate an average of 1.87 tons of construction waste every year.
-That amounts to one-third of all waste produced in the region, and the industry's global waste output will reach 2.2 billion tons a year by 2025 if no action is taken.
-The planet is heavily feeling the effects, especially when it comes to wood-based materials that add the problem of deforestation into the mix.
+Most construction materials used today are not recyclable.
+In Europe, an average of 1.87 million tons of construction waste every year.
+That amounts to one-third of all waste produced in the region and the European industry's global waste output will reach 2.2 billion tons a year by 2025 if no action is taken.
+The planet is heavily feeling the effects, especially when it comes to wood-based materials which contribute to the problem of deforestation.

-Honext was born to build emissions-free, healthy environments that have a positive impact on their inhabitants and the environment as a whole.
+Honext was established to build emissions-free, healthy environments that have a positive impact on their inhabitants and the environment as a whole.
 All without making any compromises in terms of properties.

 The boards can be used for interior partitioning or cladding and have similar properties to the traditional materials used for such applications.
-Honext even provides improvements over traditional alternatives beyond sustainability and healthiness.
-The material is lighter, more flexible and has greater sound absorption capabilities than similar materials like drywall or MDF.
+Honext provides improvements over traditional alternatives beyond sustainability and healthiness.
+The material is lighter, more flexible and has greater sound absorption capabilities than similar materials such as drywall or MDF.

 Honext combines this circular approach to production with a local-first distribution model that eliminates the need for the long-distance transport of the final product.
 The company’s goal is to build a distributed global network in which each of its partners has the capability to produce Honext boards directly within their premises.